History Master of Arts

 Financial Aid, Scholarships, TA-ships

 The University of Northern Colorado Office of Financial Aid administers programs in loans and funding that are available to students in the Graduate School.
-See the Office’s website here.
+Learn more about funding your graduate studies.

 The History Department offers some scholarships that are awarded to candidates once they have been accepted into the program.
 Such candidates will be notified of their eligibility upon admission.